A new way to validate Angular Forms

 To streamline our forms and to make the validation easier I started a proof of concept to validate forms differently.

-The goal is to come up with a solution for more complex forms, but also that it can be used for the simple forms.
+The goal is to come up with a solution for more complex forms, but it should be also used for simple forms.

 As a developer using this new validation API, I don't want to write a lot of code that introduces subtle bugs.
 Instead, I just want to declare validation rules.